-This year marked Nantz’s 34th covering the NCAA Division I Men’s Basketball Championship and the Final Four culminating the NCAA basketball season in Minneapolis.
+This year marked Nantz’s 36th covering NCAA Division I Men’s Basketball.
 Nantz has called play-by-play on more network broadcasts of the Final Four and Championship game than any other announcer in the tournament’s history.
-From 1986 to 1990, he served as host of CBS’s coverage of the NCAA Tournament and Final Four.
-He took over as lead play-by-play announcer for college basketball in 1990 where he was teamed with Billy Packer.
+From 1986-90, he served as host of CBS’s coverage of the NCAA Tournament and Final Four.
+He took over as lead play-by-play announcer for college basketball in 1991 where he was teamed with Billy Packer.
 Since 2015, Nantz has teamed with Bill Raftery and Grant Hill to call regular-season and NCAA Tournament basketball games.

 In addition to being the lead play-by-play announcer for the Network’s NFL and college basketball games, Nantz anchors CBS’s golf coverage.
 He joined the CBS Sports golf team in 1986.
 Nantz became the anchor of the Network’s golf coverage in April 1994 and was partnered with Ken Venturi until June 2002.
 Sir Nick Faldo has partnered with Nantz since assuming the lead analyst role in 2007.
 Nantz has hosted broadcasts of the Masters since 1988 and the PGA Championship since 1991, and served as anchor of the biennial Presidents Cup in 1994 and 1996.